2009–10 Paris Saint-Germain FC season

 The 2009–10 season was French football club Paris Saint-Germain's 37th professional season, their 37th season in Ligue 1 and their 36th consecutive season in French top-flight.
 PSG was managed by Antoine Kombouaré.
 The club was chaired by Robin Leproux.
 Paris Saint-Germain was present in the Ligue 1, the Coupe de France and the Coupe de la Ligue.
 Paris Saint-Germain's average home gate was 33,266, the fourth highest in Ligue 1.

-A few weeks before the end of his short term as president of Paris Saint-Germain, Sébastien Bazin, chair of the club's supervisory board and head of Colony Capital in Europe, assigned a clear goal for the capital club, especially to Robin Leproux, the future president of the club, and Antoine Kombouaré, the new manager.
-Bazin stated his expectations from the upcoming managerial tenure of former PSG player Antoine Kombouaré, as well as revealing his reasons for not making Alain Roche director of football.
-He also considered that Colony Capital, PSG's majority shareholder, was not behind in its development plan of the club, three years after its partial takeover.
-The U.S. investment firm had envisioned a six-year development plan to transform Paris Saint-Germain into an economically profitable and successful football club.
-Bazin declared that PSG started the season with the prospect of regaining European status:
+A few weeks before the end of his short term as president of Paris Saint-Germain, Sébastien Bazin, chair of the club's supervisory board and head of Colony Capital in Europe, outlined clear objectives for the club, particularly for Robin Leproux, the future president, and Antoine Kombouaré, the incoming manager.
+Bazin expressed his expectations for Antoine Kombouaré's upcoming managerial tenure, as well as his reasons for not appointing Alain Roche director of football.
+He also indicated that Colony Capital, PSG's majority shareholder, remained committed to the club's development plan three years after its partial takeover.
+The U.S. investment firm had a six-year vision to transform Paris Saint-Germain into an economically profitable and successful football club.
+Bazin stated that PSG began the season with the goal of reclaiming its European status: